Santa Maria del Carmine, Pavia

 Santa Maria del Carmine is a church in Pavia, Lombardy, northern Italy, considered amongst the best examples of Lombard Gothic architecture.
 It was begun in 1374 by Gian Galeazzo Visconti, Duke of Milan, on a project attributed to Bernardo da Venezia.
 The construction followed a slow pace, and was restarted in 1432, being finished in 1461.

 History

+In 1298 the Carmelites built their first church in Pavia in the northern part of the city.
+The church, dedicated to Santa Maria del Carmine, was demolished by Galeazzo II Visconti in 1364 because it was located in the area where the construction site of Visconti Castle was developing.
+Galeazzo II Visconti, however, restored the Carmelites by giving them the church of Santi Faustino e Giovita (documented at least since 1105) and financing the construction of the new church.

 Starting from 1373 the Carmelites started the construction of the new church which lasted for over a century.
 In 1390 Gian Galeazzo donated a large donation for the construction of the church, however, again in the same years, the beginning of the construction of the Certosa di Pavia caused a slowdown in the works, because many workers were attracted to the new construction site.
+In 1397 Francesco Barbarava, treasurer of Gian Galeazzo Visconti, chose the high altar of the church as a burial place for his family and donated large sums of money for the construction of the church.
+Despite the rich donation, work continued rather slowly in the 15th century.
+The church was completed in 1461, the facade only in 1490.
+The 16 side chapels that flank the naves were built between 1450 and 1498, some chapels were financed by the aristocratic families of Pavia, two by the guilds of wool workers and butchers.
+In 1509 the Chapel of Saint Sebastian was chosen as a burial place by students of the University of Pavia from France, Flanders and German-speaking countries.
 The convent was suppressed in 1799 and the church was transformed into a parish.
+In 1811, the relics of the Blessed Bernardine of Feltre, which were initially kept in the monastery of San Giacomo della Vernavola in Pavia, were brought to the church.